W. E. Blackhurst: Riders of the Flood

 Riders of the Flood, the outdoor drama, was written by Greenbrier County native and artist, Robert Tuckwiller.
 It is based on the book of the same title by the late W. E. Blackhurst of Cass, West Virginia.
 Set during the bygone era when logging camps were plentiful, and loggers risked their lives to drive logs down the Greenbrier River, Riders of the Flood tells the tale of one young man who, down on his luck, is forced to leave the big city and start a new life.
 He sets off to join a logging camp, not only to find work, but more importantly, to find himself.
 His journey winds its way through the Greenbrier River Valley, over Droop Mountain, in to Pocahontas County, and on to the high mountain country beyond.
 Along the way he finds adventure, romance, and success.

-Every September the nonprofit organization, Riders of the Flood, hosts this outdoor drama to critical success in Ronceverte.
-West Virginia.
+Every September the nonprofit organization, Riders of the Flood, hosts this outdoor drama to critical success in Ronceverte, West Virginia.
 Its sequel, "Big Dreams, Restless Spirit" is equally well received.
 The theatre is built along the banks of the Greenbrier River and occasional floods have disrupted the showtimes.

 Summary

 The main protagonist, Duncan “Dunk” Mall is quickly moved by his unexpected collapse in fortunes to take the next train out of Washington, D.C.
 He falls asleep in the freight-car of a Chesapeake & Ohio train and wakes up in Ronceverte, West Virginia.
-After learning of his plight, Bill Brake (the local cook of the diner) gives him a large meal, clothes from a dead man, and a few dollars so he can get started as a man who can possibly make his way in the logging industry.
+After learning of his plight, Bill Brake (the local cook of the diner) gave him a large meal, clothes from a dead man, and a few dollars so he can get started as a man who can possibly make his way in the logging industry.
 He follows the railroad tracks northeast out of Greenbrier County to a future in Pocahontas County.

 Duncan soon falls in with the St. Lawrence Boom and Lumber Company, which owns the sawmill in Ronceverte.
 He soon becomes one of the crew and learns their ways, encountering colorful characters such as Windy Hammer, a man as skilled in tall tales as he is in his craft, Tad Stevens and Jim Noonan.
 As he learns the ways of timbering, he grows stronger in body, mind, and spirit.
 He falls in love with Martha Mendell, the beautiful daughter of his employer's business partner.
 Romantic tension is supplied by Arthur Hennessey, the son of a former Virginia governor.
 Wealthy, pampered and callous, Arthur Hennessey is a darker aspect of Duncan 's former social rung.
 He is unaware that his ignorance of the so-called 'common man' has left him just as ignorant of the values of life.

 At the end of the play, Duncan and his friends start up their own sawmill.
 Duncan marries Martha after her mother dies of consumption.

 Riders on the Flood is performed solely in the Island Park Amphitheatre of Ronceverte, West Virginia—the same town and locale that saw the true lumbering industry during the latter half of the 19th century.